 How far is Gokul from Mathura?

 The distance from Mathura to Gokul is only 10 km.
-Both places are well connected by road.
+Both places are well-connected via road.

 Why is Gokul famous?

 Gokul is the place where Lord Krishna spent his childhood.
-The whole village of Gokul reflects the stories of Krishna’s childhood in the forms of wall arts, temples, toys, and culture.
+The whole village of Gokul reflects the stories of Krishna’s childhood in the form of wall arts, temples, toys, and culture.

 How long is Govardhan Parikrama?

-The total circumambulation of Govardhan Parvat is 21 km and it normally takes 5-6 hours to complete it.
+The total circumambulation of Govardhan Parvat is 21 km, and it typically takes 5-6 hours to complete it.